webzakimbo/bcome-read-the-docs/docs/source/usage/executing-commands.rst

 .. hint::

    Any command, be they in-built menu commands (see :doc:`command-menu`), public-methods on a given node object, or a custom-command you've defined yourself in the Registry (see :doc:`../registry/overview`), is accessible in this way.

+For more information on writing orchestration scripts see :doc:`../orchestration/external-ruby-scripting` and :doc:`../orchestration/internal-ruby-scripting`.

+For information on how to integrate custom scripts into your installation, see :doc:`../registry/overview`